0xBlueshiftLabs/Instagram-Bot/README.md

 Due to the dynamic nature of Instagram's forever updating desktop website, ceratin bot functions may begin to fail over time due to the static nature of how the bot intereacts with, and identifies, web page elements.
 By generalising Selenium web page element selection, rather than selecting specific elements by XPath's, the above problem may be mitagated.
 Making the bot more Instagram update-proof.

+If the project were to move beyond a proof-of-concept prototype, a GUI would be required in order to make the bot more accessible and user friendly for those not familiar with command line interfaces.

 <!-- LICENSE -->